nissejokke/serverless/README.md

-# Serverless hosting experiment (work in progress)
+# Serverless deno function hosting experiment (work in progress)

 Serverless hosting of Deno typescript code running in docker using kubernetes.

+- Deploys function in under 20s
+- Runs isolated in docker
+- Auto scales depending on load
+- Http apies to manage functions

 ## How it works

 Request -> Router -> Client

 Router receives request and determines which app to forward to.
-Each app is it's own kubernetes service which can have multiple pods depending on load.
+Each app has it's own kubernetes service which can have multiple pods depending on load.
+Function code is injected as parameter to pre built docker image.

-1. Request url is mapped to client app name.
+1. Router maps request to client app name.
 For example: /useragent is mapped to kubernetes service useragent-service (which pipes to useragent-app pods)
 2. Request is proxied to useragent-service
-3. useragent-service uses one of more pods
+3. useragent-service uses one of more pods depending on load

 ## Prerequisite